Deploy Deepgram on Amazon SageMaker

 Follow this AWS Marketplace link to see the Deepgram products that are supported on the SageMaker AI platform.
 No login to your AWS account is required to view this public AWS Marketplace website.

-Each transcription language model is published as a separate product listing.
-Please subscribe to and deploy SageMaker Endpoints for each language model that you wish to utilize.
-Your application code will need to route to your SageMaker Endpoint for the language model you wish to run inference against.
+For Text-to-Speech (TTS), Deepgram publishes a single product listing per model family (such as Aura-2), with no separate listings for language coverage or processing mode.
+Subscribe to and deploy a SageMaker Endpoint for each product you wish to utilize.
+Your application code will need to route requests to the SageMaker Endpoint for the product you wish to run inference against.

 Limitations